CS2102-2021-S1-08/CS2102_2021_S1_08/docs/Preliminary_Constraints.md

 22. A Care Taker is either a Full Timer, or Part Timer
     - Covering constraint on ISA hierarchy
-23. A Care Taker can choose to specify which Date they wish to take a Leave on
+23. A Full Timer can choose to specify which Date they wish to take a Leave on
     - Identity dependency
     - Date as partial key
-24. A Care Taker cannot create an Availability on days covered by their Leave
+24. A Full Timer cannot create an Availability on days covered by their Leave

 ## Care Taker Monthly Summary